You are logged in as

 While this year is the first year of study for external qualifications, courses at this level should also be broad‑based so that students have a number of different options in the future.
 Students will start to specialise more in Year 12 and this will be continued with greater depth in final year studies.
 For further NCEA information, please click here.

-The core Senior College academic curriculum is comprehensive and is complemented by a huge variety of interesting subject options.
+The core Senior College academic curriculum is comprehensive and is complemented by a wide variety of interesting subject options.
 Our programmes of study support the NCEA qualification framework.
 Talented and dedicated teachers, tutors, peer support leaders and study advisers from outside St Andrew’s are available to help you achieve at the highest level possible in your course work and external NCEA examinations.

 For further NCEA information, please click here.